2024 J. Erik Jonsson Ethics Award

 About Ashlee and Chris Kleinert

 This year’s recognition of Ashlee and Chris Kleinert honors their leadership in creating innovative and community-wide solutions to assist those who need a hand up.
 To become catalysts for change, they created the Good Foundation in 2017 with a mission to serve those in need of a chance.
-The process begins by researching gaps in services to underserved populations, and then enlisting the support of community partners who provide not only a means of recovery but also the resources necessary to generate a fresh start.
+The process begins by resehing gaps in services to underserved populations, and then enlisting the support of community partners who provide not only a means of recovery but also the resources necessary to generate a fresh start.
 In this way, the Foundation helps empower our community to “do good” as we stand together for positive change.

 Many of us know about Ashlee’s food truck, Ruthie’s Fueled by Good.
 It was started in 2010 as an enterprise on a mission to make a difference in the DFW community by providing employment for individuals seeking a second chance and supporting local non-profit organizations, all while serving up delicious comfort food.
 For example, Ruthie’s partners with as a resource for hiring individuals impacted by the justice system.
 Recently, this amazing “rolling kitchen” partnered with the to deliver to community organizations such as Bachman Lake Together, Texas Native Health, Family Compass, and more.
 In January, Ruthie’s announced a brick-and-mortar restaurant to be opened this summer on Martin Luther King Jr. Boulevard in South Dallas.
 The latest development is a partnership with the St. Philip’s School and Community Center, a private school that serves low to moderate income families with elementary and middle school students.